jsxlei/scATAC_analysis_pipeline/chrombpnet/README.md

 Modify the profiles/cls/cls.yaml
     - the default partition is akundaje, owners, gpus for gpu jobs
     - the default partition is akundaje, owners, normal for cpu jobs
+3. Config
+Use --config option=your_choice to modify the config parameters in the config.yaml without modifying it.